Florida, also known as the sunshine state, is by far one of the most visited travel destinations in the world, and all for the good reasons.

 The fun doesn’t stop there, get to explore other resorts in Disney World, each promising a distinct kind of fun experience.
 In addition, accommodation in Disney is affordable.

 This spaceport is located just an hour from Orlando that gets you to experience life in space, so to speak.

 For starters, get to have an encounter with an astronaut as they narrate how it is like to travel into space.
 In addition, visit the Hall of Fame to learn about space heroes and their lives.

 Have a thrilling experience at the Heroes & Legends where dangers of the earliest space missions in America are showcased in a 4D multi-sensory theatre.

-See the Space Shuttle Atlantis as well as the Saturn V Rocket on display at the center to get an imagination of them flying into space.
+See the Space Shuttle Atlantis as well as the Saturn V Rocket on display at the centre to get an image of them flying into space.

 The visit wouldn’t be complete without an experience of how it is like to launch into space through the Shuttle Launch Experience and astronaut training at the Astronaut Training Simulator.

 For some sand and sun, you can’t afford to miss a visit to this amazing destination filled with pristine sand and natural beauty.